chef/chef-web-docs/chef_master/source/install_server_ha.rst

 Backend Cluster
 -----------------------------------------------------
-The backend cluster is comprised of three identical nodes, joined into a three-node cluster via the package for the backend HA cluster.
+The backend cluster is comprised of three identical nodes, joined into a three-node cluster via the chef backend package.
 This backend cluster provides database and search capabilities for the entire highly available |chef server| cluster.

 In the event that one node in the backend cluster is lost, services for the highly available |chef server| cluster will remain online and available.
 In the event that two nodes in the backend cluster are lost at once, services services for the highly available |chef server| cluster will be interrupted.
 However, data loss will not occur unless all three nodes in the backend cluster are simultaneously destroyed.